emhyr7/breakout/README.md

 ## Building

-Simply invoke the `build.bat` file so an executable will be generated in the root directory.
+Simply invoke the `build.bat` file so an executable generates at the root root directory.